Betterment Review 2020 – The New Financial Advisor

 Here are 6 Reasons we love Betterment

-- No Account Minimum – Unlike Schwab or other older more traditional investment vehicles, Betterment doesn’t ask for you to put in any money to get started.
-This is really helpful if you aren’t sure Betterment is right for you.
-You won’t get penalized for taking a look around and seeing if you like it.
+- No Account Minimum – Betterment doesn’t ask for you to put in any money to get started.
+This is helpful if you aren’t sure Betterment is right for you.
+You won’t lose money for taking a look around and seeing if you like it.
 At $0 balance there is no fee, but a 0.25% fee of whatever money they manage for you.
 At $100,000 or more they charge a 0.40% fee annually.
 More on that later.

 - Fractional Shares – Sometimes when buying stocks you have to buy the whole stock, even if it costs thousands of dollars.
 Betterment lets you buy part of a stock which limits the amount of money you have uninvested.
 This way your money doesn’t sit around waiting to earn returns.

-- Goal Based Investment – Traditionally investing tries to beat the market or pass certain benchmarks.
-After the recession in 08, more people begin to take their finances seriously.
-Goal-based investing is the idea of planning for a certain objective rather than just a dollar amount.
+- Goal Based Investment – Goal-based investing is the idea of planning for a certain objective rather than just a dollar amount.
 Saving that much be hard.
 Setting goals to save $500,000 dollars for a house and putting a kid through college is easier.
-Goal based investing helps people feel more in control of their financial situation, and empowers them to make better long term decisions.
+This helps people feel more in control of their financial situation, and empowers them to make better long term decisions.
 With Betterment it’s easy to set and track your goals.

 - Automatic Rebalancing – One of the most annoying parts of investing is shuffling money around to make sure the balances are right.
 With Betterment, you don’t need to worry about this.
 Simply set your portfolio allocation and they will take care of the rest for you.
 Every time you invest, Betterment automatically rebalances your portfolio.
 For more information on rebalancing with Betterment, see here.